legal resources necessary to hold negligent facilities accountable.

 However, the investigators noted that there was “no documentation of [the resident’s] medical record that [the resident’s] family or physician was notified of the fall.”

 The survey team interviewed the facility’s Director of Nursing on the morning of December 21, 2017, who said, “I found out about this approximately three days after the fall happen.
 The Nurse on Duty did not realize it was a fall because she was lowered to the floor.
 A fall investigation was not done, the Doctor and family were notified when I found out.”

 Has your loved one suffered harm while living at Bria of Belleville?
 If so, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Belleville.
+Our network of attorneys fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Belleville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skilled attorneys can work on your family’s behalf to successfully resolve a claim for financial recovery against all those who caused your loved one’s harm.
 We file claims against nursing homes, medical centers, doctors and nursing staff.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.

 We provide each client a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: